MicrosoftDocs/windows-itpro-docs/education/windows/federated-sign-in.md

 To use federated sign-in, the devices must have Internet access.
 This feature won't work without it, as the authentication is done over the Internet.

+> [!IMPORTANT]
+> WS-Fed is the only supported federated protocol to join a device to Azure AD.
+If you have a SAMl 2.0 IdP, it's recommended to complete the Azure AD join process using one of the following methods:
+> - provisioning packages (PPKG)
+> - Windows Autopilot self-deploying mode

 ## Configure federated sign-in

-To sign-in with a SAML 2.0 identity provider, your devices must be configured with different policies.
+To use web sign-in with a federated identity provider, your devices must be configured with different policies.
 Follow the instructions below to configure your devices using either Microsoft Intune or a provisioning package (PPKG).

 #### [:::image type="icon" source="images/icons/intune.svg"::: **Intune**](#tab/intune)